D. Carolina Núñez

-In her BYU devotional “Loving Our Neighbors,” Dean Carolina Núñez shares her insights from years of study and experience with immigration law, undocumented immigrants, and refugees.
-The co-founder of the J. Rueben Clark Law School’s Refugee and Immigration Initiative, Dean Núñez annually travels with a team of law students to an immigration detention center in southern Texas to help refugees apply for asylum in the U.S., prepare for interviews, and draft legal documents.
+In her BYU devotional “Loving Our Neighbors,” Dean D. Carolina Núñez shares her insights from years of study and experience with immigration law, undocumented immigrants, and refugees.
+The cofounder of the J. Reuben Clark Law School’s Refugee and Immigration Initiative, Dean Núñez annually travels with a team of law students to an immigration detention center in southern Texas to help refugees apply for asylum in the United States, prepare for interviews, and draft legal documents.
 These experiences have left a permanent mark on Dean Núñez and have inspired her to reach out with charity in every aspect of her life.

 Dean Núñez joined the BYU faculty in 2008 after serving as a clerk for the Honorable Fortunato P. Benavides and practicing law at Stoel Rives LLP in Salt Lake City.
 Since joining the BYU faculty, she has served as an associate dean of Research and Academic Affairs and as a professor of law.
 Because of her efforts to provide opportunities and experience in the legal field for her students, she was awarded the Professor of the Year Award in 2017.